ryansheehy0/Cheat_Sheets/C_C++/cpp.md

 - type fields?
 An instance of an enum?
 	- A variable that can only have the types specified in the enum.
 - Multi-threading
+- Modules?
+	- `import` how does this effect header files

 - `"a"` outputs a null terminated array of characters, while `'a'` is just that character.
 	- `"a"` is the same as `['a', '\0']`